-I'm an astronomer at Northwestern University pursuing a three-year independent research program.
+I'm an astronomer jointly appointed at Northwestern University and the University of Chicago.
 The focus of my research is the study of gravitational dynamics, and particularly how dynamical encounters between stars influence the evolution of multiple-star systems, planetary systems, and star clusters.
 My tools combine detailed multi-wavelength observations (primarily optical stellar spectroscopy) with sophisticated numerical simulations.
 This dialogue between observations and simulations is driving a rich array of exciting and innovative research projects.
 I provide detailed descriptions on my Research Page, including many potential projects for students.
 If you have questions or are interested in joining our research team (especially students), please contact me at the information given below.

 I am also passionate about sharing our research and the many new discoveries throughout astronomy with my students and the public.
 Astronomy comprises some of the most fundamental and deepest questions we have: Are there other planets like Earth in the Universe capable of supporting life like ours?
 Where did the building blocks of life come from?
 How old is our Universe?
 As astronomers, it is our job to translate our results, presented in technical and detailed papers, into compelling and meaningful information that is accessible to everyone.
 I strive to do this both within my classroom and in public lectures, discussions and star parties.
 You can find upcoming events on my Outreach Page.